jcuadraUAI/plaga/_pages/home.md

 permalink: /
 ---

-We are a research group lead by Jorge Cuadra at [Universidad Adolfo Ibáñez](https://www.uai.cl/) in Viña del Mar, but with most members located at [PUC's Institute for Astrophysics](http://www.astro.puc.cl/) in Santiago, Chile.
+We are a research group lead by Jorge Cuadra at [Universidad Adolfo Ibáñez](https://www.uai.cl/) in Viña del Mar, but with most members based at [PUC's Institute for Astrophysics](http://www.astro.puc.cl/) in Santiago, Chile.
 We work on different topics in Astrophysics, with a focus on theoretical studies of the Galactic Centre, planet formation, and other accreting systems.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >